SyncfusionExamples/How-to-avoid-searching-and-Filtering-in-the-CheckBoxColumn-in-WinForms-SfDataGrid/README.md

  ```
 ![GridCheckBoxColumnFiltering](GridCheckBoxColumnFiltering.gif)

-Take a moment to peruse the [Winforms DataGrid - Search](https://help.syncfusion.com/windowsforms/datagrid/search) documentation, where you can find about Searching and Filtering with code examples.
+Take a moment to peruse the [WinForms DataGrid - Search](https://help.syncfusion.com/windowsforms/datagrid/search) documentation, where you can find about Searching and Filtering with code examples.

 [View sample in the GitHub](https://github.com/SyncfusionExamples/How-to-avoid-searching-and-Filtering-in-the-CheckBoxColumn-in-WinForms-SfDataGrid)